ncatlab/nlab-content/pages/8288.md

 with the left vertical morphism being the [[zero morphism]] (and the bottom an injective resolution).
 Hence we have to show that in such a diagram $f^\bullet$ is null-homotopic.

-This we may reduce to the statement of lemma \ref{MapsOutOfExactIntoInjectiveAreNullHomotopic}
+This we may reduce to the statement of prop. \ref{MapsOutOfExactIntoInjectiveAreNullHomotopic}
 by considering instead of $f^\bullet$ the induced chain map of augmented complexes